nmaas-platform/nmaas-docs/docs/faq.md

 ## How can I test nmaas?

-In order to test nmaas you can request an account on either the [managed vNOC instance](https://vnoc.nmaas.eu/about) or the [managed vLAB instance](https://vlab.dev.nmaas.eu/about), depending on the use-case that you are interested in.
+To test nmaas, you can request an account on either the [managed vNOC instance](https://vnoc.nmaas.eu/about) or the [managed vLAB instance](https://vlab.dev.nmaas.eu/about), depending on the use-case that you are interested in.

 ## How can I start monitoring my infrastructure with nmaas?
 The GÉANT nmaas production service is available at [https://vnoc.nmaas.eu](https://vnoc.nmaas.eu) where users have the possibility to log in with their eduGAIN accounts.

-However, in order to be able to deploy network management applications user needs to be assigned to a domain.
+However, to be able to deploy applications, a user needs to be assigned to a domain.

-In order to request new dedicated domain creation refer to question <i>"How can I request creation of new nmaas domain for my NREN/Institution/Project?"</i>
+To request new dedicated domain creation, refer to the question <i>"How can I request creation of new nmaas domain for my NREN/Institution/Project?"</i>

 ## How can I request creation of new nmaas domain for my NREN/Institution/Project?

-In order to request a new nmaas domain on the GÉANT production service fill in and submit the form available at [https://vnoc.nmaas.eu/about?type=NEW_DOMAIN_REQUEST](https://vnoc.nmaas.eu/about?type=NEW_DOMAIN_REQUEST).
+To request a new nmaas domain on the GÉANT production service, fill in and submit the form available at [https://vnoc.nmaas.eu/about?type=NEW_DOMAIN_REQUEST](https://vnoc.nmaas.eu/about?type=NEW_DOMAIN_REQUEST).

 You will be requested to provide some basic information about the domain to be created and a brief justification of the request.

-Your request will be reviewed by the nmaas Team and You will receive a reply as soon as possible.
+Your request will be reviewed by the nmaas Team, and You will receive a reply as soon as possible.

-In case of any issues, You can also email your request directly to nmaas@lists.geant.org.
+In case of any issues, You can also email your request directly to [nmaas@lists.geant.org](mailto:nmaas@lists.geant.org).

 ## How can I deploy nmaas on my own infrastructure?

 The complete information about the deployment of nmaas instance is available at [nmaas Installation Guide](self-hosted-nmaas/install-guide.md)).

-What are the technical requirement for the underlying nmaas infrastructure?
+## What are the technical requirement for the underlying nmaas infrastructure?

 The complete information about the requirements for the nmaas Kubernetes cluster are available at [nmaas Cluster Requirements](https://wiki.geant.org/display/NMAAS/NMaaS+Cluster+Requirements).